-The Company's non-financial assets such as property, plant and equipment and investment properties are tested for impairment annually or whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
+The Company's non-financial assets such as property, plant and equipment, investment properties, input VAT are tested for impairment annually or whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
 An impairment loss is recognized for the amount by which the assets carrying amount exceeds its recoverable amount.
 The recoverable amount is the higher of an asset's fair value less cost to sell or value in use.
 Management believes that there are no indications that the carrying amount of non-financial assets may not be recoverable.
-Details of property, plant and equipment and investment properties are disclosed in Notes 6 and 8, respectively.
+Details of property, plant and equipment, investment properties and input VAT are disclosed in Notes 6, 8, and 5, respectively.